iBoxx GBP Corporates Index data provided by Markit Group Ltd

 i) GBP Corporate Bond Index Spreads

-The sterling bond market trades (and always has) at a premium to the euro one for several reasons.
+The sterling bond market usually trades at a premium to the euro one for several reasons.
 It is much smaller, it is even more illiquid, it is controlled by a few very large players and the information ratio is much poorer.
 Issue sizes are smaller too, and the sterling market is a longer duration one (7.5 years versus 5 years).
-Amid the early 2016 oil/commodity sell-off and the resulting equity weakness and volatility, we could and should have expected the sterling market to underperform (it did, slightly), but the Brexit debate has added a little fuel to that.
+Amid the early 2016 oil/commodity sell-off and the resulting equity weakness and volatility, we could and should have expected the sterling market to underperform (it did, slightly), but the Brexit situation doesn’t seem to have added much little fuel to that.

 After a stellar year for returns in 2016 (+12%), we still managed +5% in 2017 helped in no small part by the BoE’s successful completion of its £10bn corporate bond QE, some eleven months ahead of schedule.
 In 2018, the market lost over 2% but has staged a huge comeback in 2019, with returns exceeding 10% in the year to end September (and exceeding euro market returns).

 Brexit fears and the slowdown in the UK economy have supported Gilts and the longer duration of the market has been a chief driver of the absolute performance in the asset class.
 Higher than usual levels of primary activity have not acted as a brake on performance.

 See below for GBP Corporate Bond Index Yields.

 If you can't beat 'em, join 'em...
 Just two weeks into the New Year and a UK rate cut is just about in the bag.
 Rallying Gilts and a solid bid for sterling corporate credit has seen the sector outperform - with spreads tighter by 6bp (iBoxx index) and returns already up by 2%.
 Friday's horrible and continued decline in retail sales for December (fifth monthly drop in a row) [...]

 🗞️ 2020’s credit outlook brightening